ben-manes/gradle-versions-plugin/README.md

 ```

 The platform keeps its own report line, so the upgrade that is actually
 available, bumping the BOM, still shows.
+That line is there only when the
+report covers the project declaring the platform.
+A build that centralizes its
+platforms in an included build holds the modules with nothing naming the BOM to
+bump, since an included build is reported separately (see [Composite
+builds](#composite-builds)).

 The bound is deliberately narrow:

 - A module the build states a version for anywhere in the configuration
   hierarchy keeps the floor semantics above; a platform never tightens a